the-rccg/hw2d/README.md

 pip install hw2d
 ```

-and to include accelerators (currently supporting: numba), use the following:
+and to include accelerators (currently supporting: Numba), use the following:
 ```
 pip install hw2d[accelerators]
 ```